The lowdown (in their own words...)

 If the firm were a fictional character it would be...

-Mills & Reeve is a top 50 LB100 firm, with its headquarters in London and five other office across the country giving the firm a national reach.
-It is renowned for having an excellent family law team and for its expertise in real estate, corporate and TMT law.
+Headquartered in London, UK firm Mills & Reeve also has offices in five other key UK cities: Birmingham, Cambridge, Leeds, Manchester and Norwich.
+The firm advises a mix of high-net-worth individuals, multinational corporations, start-ups and public sector organisations.
+Mills & Reeve is renowned for having an excellent family law team and for its expertise in real estate, corporate and TMT law.

 The star performers

-Agriculture and estates; Banking and finance; Charities and not-for-profit; Commercial litigation; Contentious trusts and probate; Corporate and commercial; Corporate tax; Debt recovery; EU and competition; Education; Employment; Family; Health and safety; Immigration; Insolvency and corporate recovery; Licensing; Pensions; Personal injury: defendant; Professional negligence; Project finance and PFI.
+Agriculture and estates; Banking and finance; Biotechnology; Charities and not-for-profit; Commercial litigation; Commercial property; Corporate and commercial; Construction; Contentious trusts and probate; Corporate tax; Education; Employment; EU and competition; Family; Health; Health and safety; Immigration; Insolvency and corporate recovery; Intellectual property; IT and telecoms; Licensing; Pensions; Personal tax, trusts and probate; Planning; Professional negligence; Project finance and PFI; Property litigation; Sport.

 A day in the life of...

-Sam Goldsmith first-year trainee, Mills & Reeve (Norwich)
+Katherine Wackett first-year trainee, Mills & Reeve (Cambridge)

 Departments to date: Real estate disputes, family and corporate